-HAMILTON, Ohio — Built in 1885, the train station along South Martin Luther King Jr. Boulevard is a part of the city's history.
+HAMILTON, Ohio — The train station along South Martin Luther King Jr. Boulevard is a part of the city's history.
 Soldiers left for World War I on those rails, and those that returned came back to cheers.

 "That's like the portal to the city, if you will," public services librarian Brad Spurlock said.
 "People can step off the train to the platform there, and that's the first part of Hamilton they saw."